HadeedTariq/editex/Readme.md

 # Editex

 Editex is a online code editor for javascript.
-Where you can created different js projectsand also share with others.
+Where you can created different js projects and also share with others.

 ## Features